My Story

 Filmmaking Experience

-James Valdez work has exhibit across the United States screening at prestigious festivals including the Iris Prize Film Festival, Austin Film, San Diego Latino Film, CineGear Expo, Miami LGBTQ Film, Frameline San Francisco, amongst others.
+James Valdez work has been exhibited across the United States, screening at prestigious festivals including the Iris Prize Film Festival, Austin Film Festival, San Diego Latino Film Festival, CineGear Expo, Miami LGBTQ Film Festival, and Frameline San Francisco, among others.

-James’s debut short film, Fallen Comrade (Writer, Director), was met with critical acclaim on the festival circuit, earning 11 awards including “Best Short Film” and multiple Audience Awards.
-It was also nominated at the Iris Prize Film Festival in Cardiff, Wales.
+His debut short film, Fallen Comrade (Writer, Director), received critical acclaim on the festival circuit, earning eleven awards—including “Best Short Film” and multiple Audience Awards—and was nominated at the Iris Prize Film Festival in Cardiff, Wales.

-He has collaborated on a range of projects with commercial creative Geoff McGann, known for his iconic campaigns with brands such as Nike, Google, and Samsung.
-James has also worked as Cinematographer alongside screenwriter/Director Tony Rettenmaier, whose credits include Creed II (2018) and They Cloned Tyrone (2023).
+James has collaborated on a range of projects with commercial creative Geoff McGann, known for his iconic campaigns with brands such as Nike, Google, and Samsung.
+He has also worked as a Cinematographer alongside screenwriter and director Tony Rettenmaier (Creed II, 2018; They Cloned Tyrone, 2023), and as a Camera Operator for DP Marko Alonso.

 The Creative